open-telemetry/oteps/text/0072-metric-observer.md

 The preferred way to `Observe()` Counter-like data from an Observer instrument callback is to report deltas in the callback and configure a Sum aggregation in the exporter.
-Data reported in this way will support rate calculations just as is they were true Counters.
+Data reported in this way will support rate calculations just as if they were true Counters.

 ### Differences between Gauge and Observer